gykunju/SQL_Foundationals/README.md

 # SQL_Foundationals

-This contains SQL projects for learning.
+This file contains the basic fundamentals to SQL and the core concepts of database construction and querying.